 Adding related posts at the end of your blog posts help reduce your bounce rate by keeping your site visitors engaged.
 Related Posts By Sovrn is the best I have found.

 It is free and comes with a lot of customising and styling features.
-It is also extremely light-weight and does not affect your site speed.
+It is a great plugin because it is extremely light-weight and does not affect your site speed.

 4. Print Friendly & PDF